 Michael sat on his cot in the tent that he shared with the rest of his fellow soldiers.
 He was reading the book that meant so much to him.
 It was the Book of Mormon.
 His daughter gave it to him before he was deployed.
-She had given it to him and said,
+She had told him,

 “Never lose faith.
 We love you and know that Heavenly Father will watch over you.”